Nirkan/ProblemSol-SQL/README.md

-# Questions-SQL
+# Problems-SQL
-Commonly asked questions in SQL

-### Mostly Interview and code questions in SQL
+Problems and solutions in SQL.